rsyncOSX/RsyncOSXdocs/content/post/RsyncGUIIntro.md

 (2) syncremote which synchronize a remote source to your local Mac.
   - please pay attention before using this task, if you syncremote an empty source it will delete all local files

-(3) synchronize and save changed and deleted files in a separate backup catalog by adding a [parameters](/post/rsyncparameters) to rsync

 Snapshot tasks is not possible in RsyncGUI, see [the RsyncGUI Changelog](/post/rsyncguichangelog).